DBGConline/DBGC_distance-based_group_contribution/QMCalculation/ReadMe.txt

 default the standard orientation in the .log file will be used, if the key word like nosym used, the code tmp_m = pattern_standard.match(tmp_line) should be replaced with tmp_m = pattern_input.match(tmp_line).

-The ouput files will appear in the directory _g_SPEnergy.
+The output files will appear in the directory _g_SPEnergy.
 Every sub-directory named like CnH2n+2_#_3_SP_M06 is an independent computational case.
 The .job file in the directory CnH2n+2_#_3_SP_M06 is used to control the behavior of the cluster/PC, the .gjf file is the input for the Gaussian program.
-To control the details of the output scripts, please modify the code in the method genFrogInputFromGjf() in cluter.py file.
+To control the details of the output scripts, please modify the code in the method genFrogInputFromGjf() in cluster.py file.
 For reference, the energy collection is saved as EnergyCollection.xlsx in the directory _f_lowestEnergy.

 -----------------------------